sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/26-Backup/README.md

 $ export KUBECONFIG=../02-Multi-node_cluster/vagrant/kubeconfig.yaml
 ```

-Other than `kubectl`, you need `helm` installed on your computer in order to deploy the Prometheus Adapter, download here: https://helm.sh/docs/intro/install/
+Other than `kubectl`, you need `helm` installed on your computer, download here: https://helm.sh/docs/intro/install/

+You need to install the `velero` CLI as well, download here: https://velero.io/docs/v1.6/basic-install.

 ### Install a StorageClass (lab 12)